 Solo or one participant 401k plans are available to solo entrepreneurs who do not have any personnel on staff.
 If a business owner employs seasonal workers who register less than 1,000 hours a year, then he or she may be eligible for the solo 401k plans as well.
 The solo plans have most of the characteristics of the traditional 401k plan without any of the restrictions.

-What are some of the biggest benefits of the self-employed 401k?
+What are some of the most significant benefits of the self-employed 401k?

 Maximize your retirement savings